Short-term opportunities and risks

 Development of demand

-- Development of our sales markets among greatest opportunity and risk factors
+- Development of our sales markets among greatest opportunities and risks

 - Negative impact from economic slowdown in China and escalation of geopolitical conflicts possible

 The development of our sales markets is one of the strongest drivers of opportunities and risks.
 More details on our assumptions regarding short-term growth rates for the global economy, regions and key customer industries, such as the chemicals, automotive and construction sectors, can be found under Economic environment.
-In accordance with this baseline scenario, we are planning to achieve volume growth in our chemicals business in all segments.
+In accordance with this scenario, we are planning to achieve volumes growth in all segments excluding the effects of acquisitions and divestitures.

 Weather-related influences can result in positive or negative effects on our crop protection business.

-- Oversupply with resulting lower margins possible in some value chains
+- Possible oversupply could lead to lower margins in some value chains

-We mostly anticipate stable margins in 2015.
+We generally anticipate stable margins in 2016.
 For some products and value chains, it is possible that margin pressure could be increased by new capacities, for example.
-This would have a negative effect on our earnings.
+This would have a negative effect on our EBIT.

-The year’s average oil price for Brent crude was around $99 per barrel in 2014, lower than in the previous year.
-For 2015, we anticipate an average oil price of between $60 and $70 per barrel.
-We therefore expect a low price level for the raw materials and petrochemical basic products that are important to our business.
-This could positively affect our margins; however, it would also pose risks for our oil and gas business, whose earnings dip by approximately €20 million for every $1 decrease in the average annual barrel price of Brent crude.
+The year’s average oil price for Brent crude was around $52 per barrel in 2015, substantially lower than in the previous year.
+For 2016, we anticipate an average oil price of $40 per barrel.
+We therefore expect the low price levels to continue for the raw materials and petrochemical basic products that are important to our business.
+Yet an oil price level below the expected average would pose risks for our oil and gas business, whose EBIT dips by approximately €20 million for every $1 decrease in the average annual barrel price of Brent crude.

 Regulation and political risks